scriptrdotio/howto/ui/create_web_ui.md

 ## Create an HTML page

 - Open your [workspace](https://www.scriptr.io/workspace)
-- Click on the arrow near the **+New Script** option in the bottom left corner of the screen
+- Click on the arrow near the **+New Script** option on the bottom left corner of the screen
 - Select **File** then **HTML**

 ![New HTML page](./images/new_html.png)